kirstenronning/portfolio/aboutme.md

 ### What I Hope to Do

 I am searching for a data science or program analyst position that allows me to build tools using visualization and machine learning to help people explore and understand their data.
+Please take a look at some of my work in my [Portfolio](https://kirstenronning.github.io/portfolio/portfolio/).
 I would love to work in a position where I can provide data science tools and techniques to public policy research and implementation.
 I am grateful to be given an entry-level position and begin my data analyst career.

 ---